danielsaidi/Sheeeeeeeeet/README.md

 * [Toggle Item][ActionSheetToggleItem] - Single or multiple toggle items
 * [Link Item][ActionSheetLinkItem] - Navigation links

-To create custom item types, inherit `ActionSheetItem` or an item type that best suits your needs.
+The standard item corresponds to a default `UIKit` action sheet action.
+It has a title and an image and serve as the base class for all other item types.
+It uses `.dismiss` as `tapBehavior`, which automatically dismisses the action sheet when it is tapped.

+Select and toggle items are basically identical, but can be individually styled.
+They both use `.none` as `tapBehavior`, which means that they will not cause the action sheet to be dismissed.
+Instead, add a submit button to the sheet.

 ### Buttons

-Buttons are used to discard or apply the effect of an action sheet.
+Buttons are used to apply or discard the effect of an action sheet.
 Sheeeeeeeeet comes with these built-in types:

 * [OK button][ActionSheetOkButton] - Standard OK button with a `true` value
 * [Cancel button][ActionSheetCancelButton] - Standard cancel button
-* [Danger button][ActionSheetDangerButton] - Standard OK button with OMG!! style
+* [Danger button][ActionSheetDangerButton] - OK button with an alert style

-To create custom button types, inherit `ActionSheetButton` or a button type that best suits your needs.

 Buttons are automatically separated from other items when you create your action sheet instance, and are presented in a separate list.
 On popovers, however, they